...I woke up each morning groggy wishing so strongly that I was dead ...

 That was when I started to reach out by joining a church congregation for some spiritual support.
 Then I started to look for some volunteer work and started as a Big Brother's mentor.
 Then I started teaching classes in an evening night school program.
 I took self-improvement seminars.
 I listened to self-help tapes.
 I became very spiritual.
 I joined up with the Leukemia Society of America to run a marathon, and raise money.
 That trip for the marathon was the first time in about 5 years I took a vacation.

 This is the journey that brought me here today.
 I can say that today I can see life so much clearer than I ever have.
 I have learned so much more of how to be happy.
 I feel so much more empowered and more positive about life.
 In fact at times I've experienced inexplicable ecstasy by simply being.
 At times it was like I was going to suffer a massive heart attack because my heart felt so good and my smile was so great!
 I could sit in a chair and be in total awe of the warming sunlight and marvel at the breathtaking clouds in the blue sky.
 I felt so grateful and lucky!
 And you know what?
-It seemed that as a side-effect great and lucky things started to happen to me, and actually Virginia started to get better, got a job and was probably happier than ever.
+It seemed that as a side-effect great and lucky things started to happen to me, and actually she started to get better, got a job and was probably happier than ever.

-In recent months Virginia is again not well.
+In recent months my wife is again not well.
 But, I have not given hope.
 In fact I feel like things are actually getting better.
 There is no choice but to become ever more positive.
 I have no free will but to continue to grow, to love myself more, to find ways to fully express my heart.
 There are many of my peers who have the luxury to just be comfortable being married, having kids, a house and then working for greater financial success and greater social status.
 For me being comfortable is pure agony, it's like being numb, apathetic and lifeless.
 I can't afford the luxury of being negative; so I canŐt afford just being comfortable.
 So this is my quest.
 This word "WakundaMa" is very much a symbol of my life, my purpose.

 I feel like I am on the precipice of achieving total greatness.
 But, it's really sort of an all or nothing state.
 Because I'm also not that far away from total collapse, I don't know for sure of the future.
 I spend much more of my time in the present.
 I submit my will to God, because I've learned in the quest for true eternal happiness there is no such thing as free will.
 Yes it is true that you have free will in life.
 But it's only the free will to be materialistic; to do things, to be temporarily comfortable, and to be unhappy.
 However, when you hunger for overflowing passion and happiness in your life there is only one narrow path to achieve this.
 There are many paths to achieve temporary happiness and unhappiness.
 But there is only one path for eternal happiness.
 You always have a free will to avoid this one path at the expense of your happiness.
 But otherwise there is no free will.